sendgrid/docs/content/docs/ui/managing-contacts/segmenting-your-contacts.md

 <call-out>

-If you're segmenting an existing list, you can click the action menu to the right of the list name and select "Create Segment" directly.
+If you're segmenting an existing list, you can click the action menu to the right of the list name from the [Contacts page](https://mc.sendgrid.com/contacts) and select "Create Segment" directly.

 </call-out>

 5. To segment an existing list, select a list from the **Existing List** drop-down.
-6. In the **Who are you targeting?** section, start building your condition by choosing a _field_ from the drop-down.
+6. In the **Who are you targeting?** section, start building your first condition by choosing a _field_ from the drop-down.
 7. Choose from the list of available _operators_.
 8. Enter the desired _value_ you want to segment by.
-9. You can add multiple conditions and choose to join them with **AND** or **OR**.
+9. You can [add multiple conditions](#adding-multiple-conditions-with-a-segment) and choose to join them with **AND** or **OR**. **AND** will require both conditions to be true; **OR** will qualify a contact for whom _either_ condition is true.
 This functionality allows you to further refine your segments to target your audience with precision.
 10. Once you are finished adding conditions, click **Save Segment**.

 ![The contacts menu inside the SendGrid App, displaying a new segment with a City condition set to "Denver" and a State, Province, Region condition set to "Colorado".]({{root_url}}/img/create_new_segment_two_fields.png 'Create a new segment with two fields')